awslabs/amazon-msk-data-generator/README.md

 events which reference other generated events.
 (AKA: cross-reference, reference-able, joinable, etc.)

-For example, we can generate one stream of Order events containing a customer_id (as well as price, sku, quantity, etc.) and at same time, we can generate a different stream of Customer events containing a customer_id (as well as first name, last name, location, etc.)
+For example, we can generate one stream of Order events containing a customer_id (as well as price, sku, quantity, etc.) and at the same time, we can generate a different stream of Customer events containing a customer_id (as well as first name, last name, location, etc.)
 The dynamically generated Customer event customer_id can reference the Order event customer_id.

 #### Why this matters?